Adolescent Brain Injury Rehabilitation Program

 Family and Sibling Support

-Educating family members about brain injuries and rehabilitation goes a long way in helping both the patient and the family adjust emotionally.
+Educating family members about brain injury and rehabilitation goes a long way in helping both the patient and family adjust emotionally.
 A Shepherd Center psychologist with extensive adolescent treatment experience is available to meet with family members for this purpose.

-Shepherd Center's community outings for teens, which include going to restaurants, shopping malls, sports arenas and even camping, promote problem solving and the experience of being out in the community in a supportive group.
+Shepherd Center's community outings for teens include going to restaurants, shopping malls, sports arenas and even camping.
+These outings promote problem solving and the experience of being out in the community in a supportive group.
 Therapists are always on hand to provide logistical and moral support.